katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

      instead.

-* Supporting file-backed caching via self.cache is deprecated and will be removed in Ansible 2.12.
+* Supporting file-backed caching via self.cache is deprecated and will be removed in Assible 2.12.
 If you maintain an inventory plugin, update it to use ``self._cache`` as a dictionary.
 For implementation details, see the :ref:`developer guide on inventory plugins<inventory_plugin_caching>`.

-* Importing cache plugins directly is deprecated and will be removed in Ansible 2.12.
+* Importing cache plugins directly is deprecated and will be removed in Assible 2.12.
 Use the plugin_loader so direct options, environment variables, and other means of configuration can be reconciled using the config system rather than constants.

   .. code-block:: python

-     from ansible.plugins.loader import cache_loader
+     from assible.plugins.loader import cache_loader
      cache = cache_loader.get('redis', **kwargs)

 Modules